wasabifx/wasabi/README.md

-Wasabi - A Web Framework
+Wasabi - An HTTP Framework
 ========================

 #### Description ####
-A Web Framework built with [Kotlin](http://kotlin.jetbrains.org) for the JVM.
+An HTTP Framework built with [Kotlin](http://kotlin.jetbrains.org) for the JVM.

 Wasabi combines the expressivness of Kotlin, with the power of Netty and the simplicity of Express.js (and other Sinatra-inspired web frameworks) to provide an easy to use HTTP framework